Our Policies A-Z

 Freedom of Belief

-LYMEC believes that respect for freedom of thought and belief is a core liberal value, and that discrimination on the grounds of religious belief or background is never acceptable.
-However, we believe that freedom of speech must include the right to question, criticise or satirise any and all religions.
+LYMEC believes that respect for freedom of thought and belief is a core liberal value and that discrimination based on religious belief or background is never acceptable.
+However, freedom of speech must include the right to question, criticise or satirise any and all religions.
 Moreover, states and governments should be strictly secular on all religious matters.

 Freedom of Speech